 About the United States Fashion Industry Association (USFIA)

-For 25 years, the United States Association of Importers of Textiles & Apparel worked to eliminate barriers that impede the free movement of textile and apparel products to the United States and international markets.
+Since 1989, the United States Association of Importers of Textiles & Apparel worked to eliminate barriers that impede the free movement of textile and apparel products to the United States and international markets.
 On November 6th, 2013, to kick off our 25th anniversary year, we launched a new brand—including a new name, mission statement, and values statement—that more clearly communicates our purpose and direction for the future.
 We invite you to explore our new brand, which was developed over 10 months with input from our members and trusted network, and see how our work makes a positive impact on our members and the broader fashion industry.

 And we want you to know that we’re still the same organization you know and trust—but in a better outfit.